Service charges and ground rent explained

 - Your landlord can demand ground rent going back six years.

-- Your ground rent can only increase if you agree to it, or if the lease allows it.
+- Your ground rent can only increase if you agree to it or if the lease allows it.

 Will service charges or ground rent affect my ability to get a mortgage?

+However, most ground rents shouldn’t affect your chances of getting a mortgage.
 You only need to worry if there’s something in the lease that allows the ground rent to increase disproportionately.
-And mortgage lenders don’t tend to like it if the ground rent is more than 0.1% of the property value.
+Mortgage lenders normally see it as a problem if the ground rent is more than 0.1% of the property value.

 How is ground rent calculated in the UK?